-Despite COVID restrictions impacting various aspects of the project, Findmypast says the company is still on track for a full online release in early 2022, although an exact launch date is yet to be announced.
+Despite COVID restrictions impacting various aspects of the project, Findmypast says the company is still on track for a full online release in January 2022.
 “Provided there are no further interruptions to the current rate of digitization, Findmypast are confident that original project timelines will be met” according to the company’s press release.

 Unlike other UK censuses, the 1921 census will exclusively be released on Findmypast.
 At this time, there’s no indication that 1921 census records will be available on other sites like Ancestry.com or FamilySearch.

 No. As with other records in Findmypast collections, you’ll be able to search the 1921 census indexes for free.
 But you’ll need to pay a fee to view any actual record images (£3.50/image) or transcriptions (£2.50/transcript).
 (Findmypast is a subscription website, and requires its users to have paid subscriptions to view most—but not all—of its record images.)
 Existing Findmypast subscribers will also have to pay, though 12-month subscribers will get a 10% discount.